AdobeDocs/commerce-frontend-core/src/pages/guide/css/preprocess.md

 @import (css) 'styles';
 ```

-But in process of resolving the file path, Magento adds the `.less` extension for the imported files in all `@import` entrees.
+But in process of resolving the file path, the application adds the `.less` extension for the imported files in all `@import` entrees.
 So in the processed files, the statements from the previous example will look like following:

 ```less
 @import 'source/lib/_lib.less';
 @import (css) 'styles.less';
 ```

 As a result, the processed files are different from the source files.
-So in the [client-side compilation mode](#client-side-less-compilation-client-side) or when using [grunt commands](debug.md), Magento cannot use symlinks to the source files.
+So in the [client-side compilation mode](#client-side-less-compilation-client-side) or when using [grunt commands](debug.md), the application cannot use symlinks to the source files.
 Instead it uses the copies of processed files, and they are published to the `pub/static` directory.
 In case of importing CSS resources, this also results in not finding and not importing the required files.

 ### Importing remote CSS files